twbs/bootstrap/docs/components/button-dropdown.md

 title: Button dropdown
 ---

-Use any button to trigger a dropdown menu by placing it within a `.btn-group` and providing the proper menu markup.
+Use any button to trigger a dropdown menu by placing it within a `.btn-group` and providing the proper dropdown menu markup.

 <div class="bs-callout bs-callout-danger">
   <h4>Plugin dependency</h4>